limyifan1/cf-courtney-telegram-bot/README.md

 - Click fork
 - `wrangler secret put SECRET_TELEGRAM_API_TOKEN` and set it to your telegram bot token
+- `wrangler d1 create llama2`
+- put the database block from the command in your wrangler.toml
 - `wrangler publish`
 - Done!